vsaulue/Insight/src/physics/README.md

 This engine is a wrapper of [Bullet physics](https://github.com/bulletphysics/bullet3), adding:

-- RAII via smart pointers
+- RAII using smart pointers
 - Lua bindings
 - Event driven programming (for new entities, entities updates)
 - Utilities to display the shapes of objects in a 3d graphics engine